-The tables below set forth summary consolidated financial data for the Company as of and for the three financial years ended March 31, 2020, 2019 and 2018, and unaudited summary consolidated interim financial information as of and for the nine months ended December 31, 2020, including comparative figures for the nine months ended December 31, 2019.
+The tables below set forth summary consolidated financial data for the Company as of and for the three financial years ended March 31, 2021, 2020 and 2019, and unaudited summary consolidated interim financial information as of and for the six months ended September 30, 2021, including comparative figures for the six months ended September 30, 2020, as well as certain as adjusted financial data.

-The summary consolidated financial data as of and for the years ended March 31, 2020, 2019 and 2018 have been derived from the Company's English translation of the Audited Consolidated Financial Statements included elsewhere in this Document.
+The summary consolidated financial data as of and for the years ended March 31, 2021, 2020 and 2019 have been derived from the Company's English translation of the Audited Consolidated Financial Statements included elsewhere in this Document.
 The Audited Consolidated Financial Statements have been audited by Ernst & Young Audit and PricewaterhouseCoopers Audit, independent statutory auditors, as set forth in their audit reports, a free English translation of which is included therein.
 The Audited Consolidated Financial Statements discussed in this Document have been prepared in accordance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board ("IASB") and as adopted by the European Union ("EU"), as applicable at such dates.

-The unaudited summary consolidated interim financial information as of and for the nine months ended December 31, 2020, including comparative figures for the nine months ended December 31, 2019, have been derived from the Company's English translation of the Interim Financial Statements included elsewhere in this Document.
+The unaudited summary consolidated interim financial information as of and for the six months ended September 30, 2021, including comparative figures for the six months ended September 30, 2020, have been derived from the Company's English translation of the Interim Financial Statements included elsewhere in this Document.
 The Interim Financial Statements have been subject to a limited review by Ernst & Young Audit and PricewaterhouseCoopers Audit, as stated in their report thereon, a free English translation of which is included therein.
-The Interim Financial Statements have been prepared in accordance with IAS 34, the international accounting standard relating to the establishment of interim financial statements, as adopted by the European Union and in force on December 31, 2020.
+The Interim Financial Statements have been prepared in accordance with IAS 34, the international accounting standard relating to the establishment of interim financial statements, as adopted by the European Union and in force on September 30, 2021.

-Financial information for the twelve months ended December 31, 2020 has been calculated by adding together (1) financial information for the year ended March 31, 2020 included or derived from the Audited Consolidated Financial Statements for the year ended March 31, 2020 and (2) financial information for the nine months ended December 31, 2020 included or derived from the Interim Financial Statements and then subtracting (3) financial information for the nine months ended December 31, 2019 included or derived from the Interim Financial Statements.
+Financial information for the twelve months ended September 30, 2021 has been calculated by adding together (1) financial information for the year ended March 31, 2021 included or derived from the Audited Consolidated Financial Statements for the year ended March 31, 2021 and (2) financial information for the six months ended September 30, 2021 included or derived from the Interim Financial Statements and then subtracting (3) financial information for the six months ended September 30, 2020 included or derived from the Interim Financial Statements.

+This section includes certain financial measures that are not required by or presented in accordance with IFRS because we believe they provide investors with useful additional information to measure our performance, liquidity or capital expenditures.
+These non-IFRS financial measures have important limitations as analytical tools.
+We believe that these non-IFRS measures are a useful indicator of our ability to incur and service our indebtedness and can assist certain investors, security analysts and other interested parties in evaluating us.
 You should exercise caution in comparing the non-IFRS measures as reported by us to non-IFRS measures of other companies.
 Non-IFRS measures have limitations as an analytical tool, and you should not consider them in isolation.
 See "Presentation of Financial and Other Information-Non-IFRS Financial Measures."

-During the periods under review in this Document, we have adopted certain accounting standards that may have an impact on the comparability of the financial information presented herein.
-This includes the adoption of IFRS 16-Leases, IFRS 15-Revenue from Contracts with Customers and IFRS 9-Financial Instruments.
+During the periods under review in this Document, we have adopted the IFRS 16-Leases accounting standards that may have an impact on the comparability of the financial information presented herein.
 As a result, our consolidated financial statements included elsewhere in this Document may not be directly comparable between periods.
 See "Presentation of Financial and Other Information."